department-of-veterans-affairs/va.gov-team/products/caregivers/research/2024-09- Caregivers Study - form content and user interviews/convo-guide-cohort2.md

 - When completing this application for real, can you tell me how would you coordinate getting this information from everyone involved?
 - Would you sit down and complete this application together?
 - Or would you prefer to have help completing this application from an accredited representative or someone else from the VA?
-- Thinking of an ideal scenario, can you describe for me what would work best for you if you had to complete an application with multiple people
+- Thinking of an ideal scenario, can you describe for me what would work best for you if you had to complete an application with multiple people.

-- What research would you have done before applying?
 - Would you like additional information about who qualifies for the 2 caregiver roles when completing the application?
-Or is that just redundent at the point of applying and not useful?
+- Or is that just redundent at the point of applying and not useful?